Deploying MERN on a VPS: What They Don't Tell You

 I wanted to learn 'real' deployment instead of using Vercel.
 Three weeks later, I had opinions.

-Vercel is stupid easy.
-Push your code, get a URL, done.
-Same with Railway and Render.
-They handle everything for you.
+Vercel is very easy.
+Push your code, get a link, and you're done.
+Railway and Render are the same.
+They take care of everything for you.

-But I wanted to know what was actually happening under the hood.
-So I rented a VPS and decided to deploy my MERN app the old-fashioned way.
+But I wanted to know what was really going on behind the scenes.
+I rented a VPS and decided to set up my MERN application the old-fashioned way.

-Took me three weeks to get everything working properly.
-I learned a lot.
-I also developed some strong opinions.
+Took me three weeks to get everything up and running.
+I picked up a lot along the way.
+I also formed some strong views, on things.

 Picking a Server